Home / Resources / Exhibitor Checklist: 6 Vital Booth-planning Steps

 • Assemble and train a diverse booth squad.

-Memorable moments
+4. Memorable moments

-• Map out the visitor journey and align demos with target needs.
+• Map out the visitor journey and align demos with target needs

-• Choose event technology enhancements.
+• Choose event tech enhancements

-• Research relevant sponsorship opportunities.
+• Research relevant sponsorship opportunities

-Shout-outs
+5. Shout-outs

-Now that you’ve selected the right show, built the perfect space, and filled it with informative, personal activations, you need to shout it from the meeting rooftops!
-Think about your key message — what will entice visitors to find you?
-Do you have a clear call to action?
+Now that you’ve selected the right show, arranged the perfect space, and filled it with informative, personal activations, you need to shout it from the event rooftops!

 Reach out before the event, then keep the momentum going during and after the show so your message stays fresh.

-• Strategize your messaging and call to action.
+• Strategize your messaging and call to action

-• Select applicable marketing channels aligned to your audience.
+• Select applicable marketing channels aligned to your audience

-• Develop a communications action plan to deploy before, during, and after the show.
+• Develop a communications action plan to deploy before, during, and after the show

-Post-show reflection
+6. Post-show reflection

-• Select lead retrieval and tracking methods.
+• Select lead retrieval and tracking methods

-• Design a post-show survey to capture feedback.
+• Design a post-show survey to capture feedback